ChrisSidebotham/chrissidebotham.github.io/_posts/2020-10-22-I-Made-A-PowerApp.md

 - Grades - For each Grade we climb (This allows for us to climb in more than one Gym, Climbing Gyms often use different grading scales)

-- Climbs - This is the heart of the application, all data in here will be used to calculate the result and teh table for this looks something like this with example data:
+- Climbs - This is the heart of the application, all data in here will be used to calculate the result and the table for this looks something like this with example data:

 {:style="th"}
 |Name|Grade|Date|Moves|Flash|DATA|